Frey-mond/avocados/README.md

-# The case of the avocado
+# The Case of the Avocado

 Authors: Zachary Zhang, Eric Kim, Daniel Lee